Housing

 No hay anuncios

-One of the main novelties included in the decree-law is the creation of the rural POUM, a new urban planning instrument intended for this type of population.
-The executive highlights that this new instrument – which has the same legal value as an ordinary POUM – "introduces measures for more agile processing and simplified documentation and environmental assessment".
+One of the main innovations included in the decree-law is the creation of the rural POUM, a new urban planning instrument intended for this type of population.
+The executive highlights that this new instrument – which has the same legal value as an ordinary POUM – "introduces measures for a more agile processing and simplified documentation and environmental assessment".

 Cargando